Why Clean Your

-Cleaning the chimney removed the creosote build-up so it can’t start a chimney fire.
+Cleaning the chimney removes the creosote build-up so it can?t start a chimney fire.

 There are several factors which contribute more or less to creosote build-up.
 Burning wet wood will create more creosote than burning dry wood.
 Hard woods create less generally than soft woods, as they burn hotter and increase the temperature in the flue and reduce condensation.